pillar-markup/Microdown/README.md

 ## Why should you use Microdown

 Microdown is a smaller markdown but it is more extensible.
+It is used to produce books, slides, websites, doc.
+It can be read on github but also on pharo itself using the documentationBrowser

 It supports
 - Header